ibbles/LearningUnrealEngine/Niagara.md

 - Set directly to a numeric value.
 - Bound to an Emitter Parameter by dragging it from the Parameter Panel.
 - Computed using an expression tree, created using expression statements accessed from the drop-down menu.

+Attributes can have Namespace Modifiers, which is a kind of sub-group grouping.
+The default NamespaceModifier for a newly created attribute is `Module`.
+This name can be changed.

 New output parameters are added by clicking the `+` on the `Map Set` node.
 Implement logic by placing expression nodes between the `Map Get` output pins and the `Map Set` input pin.